Start your workplace transformation today.

 Having done this, we truly understood what it was that their people and business needed.
 From this base we could help create the perfect office for Pret and help them give their staff the office space they deserved.

 One of Pret’s secret weapons is their Creative Director James Cannell.
 James is central to their branding and values, so it was essential we worked in close partnership to understand his vision and inspiration for their new office.
 From this we could create a space which embodied their brand and celebrated their culture.

 To ensure the office felt like Pret, natural materials, finishes, and fittings were used throughout.
 Honesty and simplicity was key, making sure it was a true reflection of their brand and had no unnecessary extra ingredients.

 Furniture was an important ingredient for the office design, with large communal desks in the brief, and seating and lockers provided by our in-house office furniture team.
 Pret took the lead with selecting the soft seating and bespoke statement furniture pieces, with its personality shining through in quirky furniture pieces including a flexi-canvas framed picture of a chair leaning against the wall which you can sit on.

 The largest challenge was that we were the first CAT B consultants onsite at Verde SW1 and we were trying to build an office whilst the very fabric of the building was being built around us.
 It was like building your living room before the house is built.

 Despite this, we wanted Pret to take early occupation so we rolled up our sleeves and got stuck in to an epic example of close collaboration with developers Tishman Speyer, main contractor Multiplex, and consultants including Aukett Swanke, WSP, MACE and Arup.
-By doing this we could coordinate our deliveries with other contractors and have access to the necessary services to ensure the office fit-out work continued without interruption.
+We coordinated our deliveries with other contractors to have access to the necessary services to ensure the office fit-out work continued without interruption.